TheThingSystem/steward/nodewiki/steward/Simple.md

           permanent     : true
           diagnostic    : '...'
         }

+        // other results, if any, go here...
       }
     }

-and the steward responds with either a result response:
+and the steward responds with a detailed result response:

     { requestID         : 8
     , events            :
       { 'eventID1'      :
         { status        : 'success'
         }

+        // other results, if any, go here...
       }
     }